 Personalised Name Labels for your Child's Belongings

-Every parent with a child at the school is automatically a member of the Friends of Beacon Hill School, a charity set up to raise funds for the school and to organise great events for our children, family and friends.
-The charity is led by a team of parents and staff nominated to the FoBHS committee, along with Trustees (also known as Ordinary Members).
+Every parent or carer with a child at the school is automatically a member of the Friends of Beacon Hill School, a charity set up to raise funds for the school and to organise great events for our children, family and friends.
+The charity is led by a team of parents and staff nominated to the FoBHS committee at our Annual General Meeting.

-You can hear more about upcoming event plans and how we spend the profits at our monthly meetings, which are usually held in the main school on the first Thursday of each month at 8pm.
-Everyone is welcome to come along and listen, join in or make suggestions, there is no pressure to volunteer.
+You can find out more at the FoBHS monthly meetings, where we discuss upcoming fundraising events, and plan how the profits can be used to benefit the school.
+Everyone is welcome to come along and listen, join in or make suggestions, there is no pressure to

 Christmas and Summer Term productions